Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

 As time goes on, more and more businesses will cease to offer Magento 1-based solutions.
 It’s the same with add-ons and extensions.

 Your Magento 1 store will be outdated in no time.
-You must provide your users with an excellent service experience as your competitors do on M2 to keep your company afloat.
+You must provide your users with an excellent data migration service experience as your competitors do on M2 to keep your company afloat.

 Therefore, Magento 2 migration is one of the most suitable options for your business, and you should consider doing it.